Handling payment returns

 • return.created, payment_order.completed, payment_order.returned, and return.completed webhooks may be received in various orders.
 See return webhooks and payment order webhooks for more information.

 • A Return may be created before or after the Payment Order has already been completed, depending on how early a return file is received and the return code type.
 The Payment Order’s transition to returned is not affected by the Return’s status.
-A PO can be moved to returned even if the Return is pending, as long as the Payment Order itself has been completed.
+A Payment Order can be moved to returned even if the Return is pending.
 If the Return is created after the Payment Order is already completed, then the Payment Order will be immediately moved to returned.

 • return.completed may be emitted either before or after payment_order.returned